 After dining with Cardinal Adriano Castellesi on 6th August 1503.
 Both Cesare and Alexander fell extremely ill.
 Cesare slowly recovered, but the ageing pontiff’s appointment with St Peter was already scheduled.
 On Friday 18th, after receiving Extreme Unction, Alexander VI died.

 Ever loyal to their conspiracy theories, the Romans believed that Alexander and Cesare had attempted to poison Castellesi (dead cardinal’s possessions reverted to the Church) but had idiotically poisoned themselves instead.
 However, the truth is that many Romans had died of fever during 1503 exceptional hot summer, so that and not a botched poisoning attempt was the likely cause of death for Alexander VI.

 His body was hidden until Sunday, to prevent the mobs, forefathers of modern hooligans, from desecrating it.
 However, when the corpse was uncovered to be prepared for burial, the skin was a dark mulberry colour, and lips and tongue were distorted, giving the former Pope a devilish appearance.
 Alexander was so swollen that he wouldn’t fit in the coffin.
 He had to be rolled up in a carpet and hammered in.

 #7 The real Rodrigo

-Pius III was elected as his successor, but died just 26 days later (allegedly poisoned of course), and was succeeded by Giuliano della Rovere, the new Julius II.
+Pius III was elected as his successor, but died just 26 days later (allegedly poisoned of course), and was succeeded by Giuliano della Rovere (Alexander’s foe) as Julius II.
 Julius promised to support Cesare and confirmed his Romagna domains, thus tricking Cesare to abide and even syppurt his election, but that proved to be his undoing.
-If you want to know Cesare’s story in more detail, check out his post here:

 Alexander passed into history as the most evil Pope.
 But is that a just claim, considering how many others had its share of boundless nepotism?
 The only difference is that it became Alexander VI’s ultimate goal, to strengthen the Church along the way.
 Regarding the charges of poisoning cardinals, the evidence is flimsy to non-existent.
 Rodrigo’s biggest crime was his unconditional love for Giovanni, Lucrezia, Cesare and Jofré, and the lengths he took to ensure their futures, whatever the cost.
 Only a Pope can be criticised for loving his children.